xmhai/techdoc/developer/devtools/maven.md

     the id of the server need to match the id of repository defined in pom.xml.

 ## Dependency
-- dependency mediation
+- How maven decide the version of dependency:
-  - closest to the tree
+  - Closest to the tree
-  - first-found dependency
-  - can override by explicitly include the JAR in pom
+    so that we can include specific JAR version in pom, this will override the implicit dependency.
+  - First-found dependency
+- To view dependency tree:
-  - mvn dependency:tree
+  mvn dependency:tree
+- To resolve JAR conflict
-  - to resolve JAR conflict, can use \<exclusion> tag
+  - Either use \<exclusion> tag
+  - Or include specific version in pom.

 ## Properties
 - Implicit Properties which can be referred directly in pom